Cedar Behavioral Health offers same-day admission. Call (508) 310-4580

 How to Interpret Your Test Results

-Personality disorder tests are preliminary tools meant for understanding symptoms rather than diagnostic tools.
-The results from these tests can help individuals understand their tendencies and behaviors more clearly.
-However, it is essential to consult a qualified mental health expert for a proper diagnosis and further steps.
+Personality disorder tests are screening tools not diagnostic tools.
+The results will help you understand your tendencies and behaviors better.
+But you need to see a qualified mental health professional for a proper diagnosis and next steps.
+Only a professional diagnosis can confirm a personality disorder so self assessment results are not definitive.

-Collaborating with family members can also provide valuable insights during the diagnostic tool process.
-Their observations and experiences can complement the test results, offering a more comprehensive view of the individual’s behavior and symptoms.
-This collaborative approach can enhance the accuracy of the diagnosis and the effectiveness of the treatment plan, especially in close relationships.
+Working with family members can also be helpful during the diagnostic process.
+Their observations and experiences can add to the test results and give you a better view of your behavior and symptoms.
+This collaborative approach can improve the diagnosis and treatment plan especially in close relationships.
+If you have concerns about your results talk to a mental health professional to discuss your results and get support.

 Seeking Professional Help After Self-Assessment